-Come back next week for another Wildcard post!
-And tune in Tuesday for more sitcom fun!
+Come back next week for another Wildcard!
+And stay tuned Tuesday for more Barney Miller!